Top things to know:

 Hormonal contraceptives are very effective at preventing unintended pregnancy (4).
-Between 0 to 9 in every 100 people relying on these will get pregnant over the course of a year, depending on which form of hormonal contraceptive they use (4).
+Between 0 to 9 in every 100 women and people with cycles relying on these will get pregnant over the course of a year, depending on which form of hormonal contraceptive they use (4).
 This number is lower in people who use hormonal contraceptives perfectly.
 In comparison, 18 in 100 people relying on male condoms will get pregnant over the course of a year (4).
-The implantable rod, or just the implant, is the most effective form of hormonal contraceptive (4) and is usually placed in your arm by your healthcare provider.
+The implantable rod, called “the implant,” is the most effective form of hormonal contraceptive (4) and is usually placed in your arm by your healthcare provider.
 Less than 1 in 100 people using this method will get pregnant over the course of a year (4).

-Although hormonal contraceptives are highly reliable for preventing pregnancy, between roughly half and three quarters of American women who have used hormonal contraceptives have reported side effects that made them stop using them (1).
+Although hormonal contraceptives are highly reliable for preventing pregnancy, between roughly 50-75% of American women who have used hormonal contraceptives have reported side effects that made them stop using them (1).
 Between roughly 2 to 4 in 10 hormonal contraceptive users from Western Europe have reported stopping due to side effects or worry over health effects (2).

-Using a period tracker app like [Clue] to track your symptoms and side effects can help you when you discuss your options with your healthcare provider.
+Using Clue to track your symptoms and side effects can help you when you discuss your options with your healthcare provider.

 Biology of hormonal contraception

-However, hormonal contraceptives change the normal levels of estrogen, progesterone, as well as other hormones (4).
+However, hormonal contraceptives change levels of estrogen and progesterone, as well as other hormones (4).

 *This graph is based on one generic type of combined hormonal contraceptive pill across the cycle.
 In reality, hormone levels will go up and down as pills are taken on a daily basis, and different pills contain a different hormonal make-up

-Hormonal contraceptives usually contain alternate forms of estrogen and/or the synthetic form of progesterone called progestin (3, 4).
+Hormonal contraceptives usually contain alternate forms of estrogen and the synthetic form of progesterone called progestin, or just progestin (3, 4).

 Hormonal contraceptives that include both estrogen and progestin are: